Ashbury, New South Wales: Politics

 Ashbury is located in the Canterbury Ward of the City of Canterbury-Bankstown.
 Canterbury-Bankstown Council is dominated by Labor councillors.
 Canterbury Ward has one Labor, Liberal and Greens councillor, elected at the last council elections in 2017.
 The mayor of Canterbury-Bankstown is Labor's Khal Asfour.

 Part of Ashbury is also located in the Ashfield Ward of the Inner West Council area.

 For state government elections, Ashbury was in the Electoral district of Canterbury, held by Labor's Linda Burney, until 2015 when it was moved to the newly created Electoral district of Summer Hill, held by Labor's Jo Haylen since 2015.
 For federal government elections, it was in the Division of Grayndler, held by Labor's Anthony Albanese since 1996, until 2016 when it was moved to the Division of Watson, held by Labor's Tony Burke since 2004.
 The table below details polling results from Ashbury Public School, which has remained Ashbury's sole polling location across elections and division changes, and shows a consistently strong Labor vote in both Federal and State elections.

+Other parties including the United Australia Party and Pauline Hanson's One Nation have also contested elections for which Ashbury Public School was a voting booth.